 I've been visiting Slate.com more than usual lately.
 I think a friend of a friend mentioned their culture podcast and now I'm kinda hooked.

+Even better, they've been sharing a ton of photos from selected time periods.
 This one, I really got caught up in.
 Life.
 80 years ago.
 Most, if not all, seem to be taken in France in the early 1930s.
 Everything seems poetic and tortured beautifully in black and white...

 I'm not sure I will stick to any resolutions and I'm pretty sure every year I don't make any concrete ones.